mcarneiro/airbnb-organizer/taxes.md

   - Tax Rate
   - Tax Owed
   - Final Profit
+- Notes section for tracking payment details:
+  - Free-text textarea for adding notes
+  - Per-month storage (each month has its own notes)
+  - Auto-saved to Google Sheets (1-second debounce)
+  - Use for: payment date, bank used, receipt number, etc.
 - IRS filing section with copyable fields:
   - Total Income
   - Total Deductions